-Pumpkin Pie Cream Horns – Light and flaky puff pastry cream horns filled with a creamy whipped pumpkin pie filling inside!
-The perfect fall treat!
+Pumpkin Cream Horns – Light and flaky puff pastry cream horns filled with a creamy whipped pumpkin pie filling inside!
+Perfect for Thanksgiving!

 Welcome to Pumpkin Week day 5!
 If you missed my four other pumpkin recipes this week (Pumpkin French Madeleines, Pumpkin Pie Hummus, Pumpkin Pie Cream Puffs, and Slow Cooker Pumpkin Butter), make sure to go check them out!
 I can’t believe that this is the final pumpkin recipe already for Pumpkin Week!
 It has been so much fun to make all of these seasonal recipes!

 These were actually my first cream horns!
-I hadn’t heard of them until recently and now I am hooked!
-I love desserts with puff pastries so these were a winner!
+I hadn’t heard of them until recently and now I am hooked.
+I love desserts with puff pastries so these were a winner, they are so light and crispy.
 Make sure you pick up cream horn molds, I got 6 off of Amazon for about $6!

 Here are today’s #PumpkinWeek recipes: